CPR Compression Rate: Essential Guide for Adults, Children and Infants

 What are potential complications of performing CPR with an incorrect compression rate?

-It is essential to adhere to the recommended compression rate of 100 to 120 compressions per minute during adult CPR to maximize the chances of successful resuscitation.
-Proper CPR training, certification, and ongoing practice are crucial to ensure that rescuers can deliver high-quality CPR with the correct compression rate in emergency situations.
+It is essential to adhere to the recommended compression rate of 100 to 120 compressions per minute during CPR to maximize the chances of successful resuscitation.
+Proper CPR training, certification, and ongoing practice are crucial to ensure that rescuers deliver high-quality CPR with the correct compression rate in emergency situations.

 Can a metronome be used to maintain the correct compression rate during CPR?